patrickamsler/ml-notes/readme.md

 ### Activation Functions

-The activation function of a neuron defines if the output of the neuron is activated or not.
+The activation function of a neuron defines when the output of the neuron is activated or not.
 It introduces non-linearity to the model, allowing it to learn complex patterns in the data.

 If always using linear activation functions, the model would be equivalent to a linear regression model.
 If all hidden layers have linear activation functions, and the output layer has a sigmoid activation function, the model would be equivalent to logistic regression.